The 2025 Guide to EHCPs

 Teachers provide evidence that shapes the EHCP.
 You're often the professional who knows the child's learning patterns best.

 During the assessment phase, you'll submit written evidence about the child's learning needs, the interventions you've tried, and their impact.
 Be specific.
 Instead of writing "Tom struggles with reading," write "Tom is working at a Year 2 level in Year 5.
 He requires daily phonics intervention and access to audio texts.
-Without this, he becomes anxious and disengaged."
+Without this, and disengaged."

 You'll work with the SENCO to gather robust evidence.
-This might include assessment scores, work samples, observations, and feedback from teaching assistants.
+This might include assessment scores, work samples, observations, and AI-enhanced feedback from teaching assistants.
 The local authority's educational psychologists often visit to observe the child in your classroom and discuss their needs with you.
 They conduct specialist assessments that inform the final plan.

 Your teaching needs to focus on measurable goals and long-term outcomes specified in the plan.
 Avoid vague approaches.
 Track progress systematically so you can demonstrate impact during annual reviews.